dreth/dreth.github.io/blog/usefulnfts/article.md

 NFTs can be and are very useful, we're just too focused on a speculative and quite frankly very stupid market where everyone, like us, are just tryna' get some cash.

+Keep in mind that art, music and design are still a perfectly acceptable uses for NFTs, and I hope lots of artists are able to extract and create value for themselves through them.

 This is not financial advice, but I want to end with a recommendation after indulging in these markets as a risk-averse, careful investor:

-- Do not buy illiquid digital assets with money that you can't afford to lose
+- Do not buy illiquid digital assets with money that you can't afford to lose.

-- Do not buy NFTs from random collections unless you're absolutely sure you can bear the loss
+- Do not buy NFTs from random collections unless you're absolutely sure you can bear the loss.

-- Do not bet your livelihood on JPEGs
+- Do not bet your livelihood on JPEGs.

+- Buying art is OK, supporting artists is great.
+Support artists and not some scammers' quickly and loosely put together cash grab NFT collection.

 - Inform yourself before you say NFTs are 'useless'.
 They're not useless, they're pretty cool, and are here to stay whether you like it or not.